Last Updated:

 A whooping cough booster immunisation for adults who have close contact with infants can reduce the risk of the infant being exposed to the disease.

-In late 2020, the combined tetanus/diphtheria/whooping cough vaccine will be the vaccine administered to adults who need catch-up and/or booster tetanus and diphtheria immunisation at 45 years and/or 65 years, and when a tetanus booster immunisation is required after sustaining a tetanus risk wound.
+From late 2020, the combined tetanus/diphtheria/whooping cough vaccine has been the vaccine administered to adults who need catch-up and/or booster tetanus and diphtheria immunisation at 45 years and/or 65 years, and when a tetanus booster immunisation is required after sustaining a tetanus risk wound.
+Those who had a funded tetanus booster before then would not have received whooping cough protection.

 Adults who recall having a severe allergic reaction to a tetanus ‘vaccine’ especially prior to 1960 and were told at the time never to have another tetanus vaccine can generally be vaccinated.